echeran/smile-of-murugan/webbook/chapter16.md

 "annotations" (lit. “note-commentaries”).

-Somewhat more explicit and detailed commentaries (like the old anonymous commentary to *Paṟanāṉūṟu* or Parimēlaḻakar's commenry on *paripāṭal)* are called *polippurai* or "abstracts", "summaries".
+Somewhat more explicit and detailed commentaries (like the old anonymous commentary to *Puṟanāṉūṟu* or Parimēlaḻakar's commenry on *paripāṭal)* are called *polippurai* or "abstracts", "summaries".

 In course of time, commentaries became more involved and